How and why emuso works

 Issues with learning theory by notation and note names

-Another very obvious issue is that guitarists we encountered that try to learn music theory by note names and notation typically struggle greatly.
+Another very obvious issue is that guitarists we encountered typically struggle greatly trying to learn music theory by note names and notation .
 There is so much information to take on-board learning like this, that it causes cognitive overload.
-Once worlking memory is “full”, further information won’t make it into permanent memory and is discarded.
+They can’t see the wood for the trees.
+Once working memory is “full”, further information won’t make it into permanent memory and is discarded.
 Learning works when the brain can categorise what it perceives via the senses into mental frameworks, drawing on these frameworks to try and associate with the latest information.
 If the frameworks are missing or sketchy, then the new information may get discarded or result in a the beginnings of a new framework.

 As a result, individual note names typically won’t get associated with theoretical aspects of music, until that theory itself is understood.
 Additionally, an individual note will create very different sonic effects depending on the context it is used in (in other words, what are the surrounding notes and rhythm).